theboatswain/boatswain/installation-debian.md

 #### Optional packages
 + FPM - fpm is a tool to help us to build .deb and .rpm packages.
 Refer to https://fpm.readthedocs.io/en/latest/installing.html for installing instruction

-+ RPM - rpm is a library for helping us to build rpm package `suto apt install rpm`
++ RPM - rpm is a library for helping us to build rpm package `sudo apt install rpm`

 #### Build the application
 ```